 People on retreat commonly share personal information with members of the retreat team or members of the Dhanakosa community.
-Such information will always be treated respectfully but the principals of concern for the welfare of living beings may mean that sometimes such information is shared with others.
+Such information will always be treated respectfully but the principles of concern for the welfare of living beings may mean that sometimes such information is shared with others.
 Grounds for sharing personal information of this kind are:

 - where sharing of information allows better protection of the individuals welfare or the welfare of others,